alex-mahabir-glean/insurance-claims-intelligence-awsagentshackathon/README.md

 ### Step 5: Configure Glean Agents

+> **ℹ️ Note:** This step requires access to a Glean workspace with admin permissions.
+If you don't have Glean access, you can still use the system through the web interface (submitter.html and reviewer.html) which connects directly to the AgentCore agents.

 The deployment automatically generates Glean-ready OpenAPI specifications in `glean/generated/` with your API Gateway URL already configured!

 Follow the detailed instructions in **[GLEAN_SETUP.md](GLEAN_SETUP.md)** to: